What is BURI ?

 It is characterized by a tender but firm texture and tasty fat that melts in your mouth.
 This tastiness reflects the commitment of artisans.
 The abundant quantities of DHA and EPA which are present in the fat, may reduce the risk of hypertension and coronary heart disease*.

-One of the crucial factors for cultivating fleshy Hamachi is a strong current.
-Many fish farms are located in the inland seas that have a certain depth, and large tidal variations, thus securing the strong currents required to produce plump Hamachi.
+One of the crucial factors for cultivating fleshy Buri is a strong current.
+Many fish farms are located in the inland seas that have a certain depth, and large tidal variations, thus securing the strong currents required to produce plump Buri.

 Fish farmers increasingly use advanced technologies

-such as cloud-based systems to manage the density and health of Hamachi in the fish farms.
+such as cloud-based systems to manage the density and health of Buri in the fish farms.

-Many producers are selective about the feed used to produce fatty, high-quality Hamachi.
+Many producers are selective about the feed used to produce fatty, high-quality Buri.

 They are developing their own feeds by mixing local ingredients such as cereals, tea leaves, citrus, olive oil, etc .